 How Lee Maracle helped Shannon Webb-Campbell understand the true meaning of poetry

 The book was pulled, and the poet and her publisher apologized.
 Because of this controversy, Webb-Campbell has spent the past year remaking her book to examine issues of accountability and harm reduction.
-The result is her new poetry collection, I Am a Body of Land.
+The result is her 2019 poetry collection, I Am a Body of Land.

 Her guide and editor through this process was the award-winning Sto:lo writer Lee Maracle.